nmboavida/Quanta-ETL/README.md

  1. Having [Docker](https://www.docker.com/) installed.
  2. Having an account with Amazon Web Services

-This project spawns EMR Clusters and loads data to an S3 bucket, therefore there are costs associated to running this project.
+This project spawns an EMR Cluster and loads data to an S3 bucket, therefore there are costs associated to running this project.

 ### Methodology
 The project sets up a docker container configured to run airflow locally.
 Airflow is then used to orchestrated the job.